-Basic TrAIning Curriculum Bridges the Digital Skills Divide for Our Future Workforce
+Basic TrAIning - Bridging the Digital Skills Divide

 Technology is transforming the world around us with new jobs, higher salaries, and considerable career advancement opportunities.
 In fact, by 2030 between 20 to 50 million jobs will be created to develop and deploy new technologies and eight out of ten “middle-skill” jobs will require digital skills.
 But the vast opportunities have created a digital divide.
 Teachers struggle to keep curriculum relevant with rapid advancements in the field and students often don’t know enough about different technology subfields to consider them as career options.
 Without a strong pipeline of talent driven by top notch education initiatives, the digital gap continues to widen and hiring managers struggle to find qualified candidates.